-Visit a St. John’s Music to talk to our team of clarinet specialists to help you find the clarinet that is perfect for you.
+Visit a St. John’s Music to talk to our team of flute specialists to help you find the flute that is perfect for you.

 The piccolo is a smaller version of the flute and plays one octave above the C flute.
 Most flute players will double on piccolo and rarely does one begin on piccolo and only play piccolo.
 Beethoven was one of the first composers to write for the piccolo in his symphonies.
 Today, the piccolo is used extensively in today’s concert bands, orchestras, and flute ensembles.
 Most often the metal or silver piccolo is used in the marching bands.
 The plastic or grenadilla wood piccolos are used for concert and symphonic playing.